• Skip to main content

 As he and I have thought about the upcoming move, it has made me try to figure out things and ideas that would make it easier for him.
 Here are a a few tips that I have discovered (through a lot of time and research) that I hope will help you out in a similar situation when your child’s friends are moving away.

-Tips To Help Your Child Feel Better When Any Of When Your Child’s Friends Are Moving Away
+A Friend Moving Away?
+Tips To Help Your Child Feel Better

 IT IS REAL

-This is a big event in the world of a young child and you should be as compassionate as possible for as long as they need to grieve.
+When a child is moving away, this is a big event in the world of a young child.
+You should be as compassionate as possible for as long as they need to grieve.
 Some child experts actually say that children who are dealing with the loss of a friend who is moving, can experience the same type of grief and anxiety that an older person may feel in the event of a death.
+Don’t belittle their feelings by telling them to get over it or move on.

 STAY POSITIVE